Fees & Funding

 The University of Toronto requires that all new and continuing doctoral stream students receive an annual student stipend.
 A “stipend” refers to the funds a student receives during the program funding commitment period.
 Doctoral stream students include IMS MSc and PhD students.
 It does not include IMS students completing a professional degree (MHSc Translational Research or MSc Biomedical Communications).

 The annual stipend for all new and continuing students in the MSc program is $18,635 living allowance plus tuition and incidental fees annually, guaranteed for the first 2 years of the MSc program.

-Please consult the 2016-17 Faculty of Medicine Harmonized Student Stipend Agreement for further details.
+Please consult the 2017-18 IMS Student Funding Policy for further details.

 The minimum annual stipend for new INTERNATIONAL students in the MSc program is $18,635 living allowance plus tuition and incidental fees.
 The minimum annual stipend for new international students in the PhD program is $20,706 living allowance plus tuition and incidental fees.

 Applicants may be eligible for an entrance award in their first year – some conditions apply.

 |PROGRAM||TUITION for INTERNATIONAL STUDENTS||LIVING ALLOWANCE||STIPEND AMOUNT||TOP-UP